A Colorful Pie, And A Greek Sunny Day

 Today I couldn’t bring myself to stay in and write on the computer.
 The thing is that finally after two months today is a proper Greek sunny day.
-So I grabed my notepad and a pen and came down to the beach.
+So I took my notepad and a pen and came down to the beach.

 This winter was one of the coldest.
-In fact it even snowed after twentyfive years.
-Well it wasn’t snow-snow it was more like snowflakes falling and trying to cover the ground.
+In fact, it even snowed after twenty-five years.
+Well, it wasn’t snow-snow it was more like snowflakes falling and trying to cover the ground.
 But then the sun would show up and they would disappear.
 This happened repeatedly twice during that day.
 It was weird and pretty frustrating.
 So much for waking up early, to see it’s snowing.

-Well we’re back to normal weather now.
+Well, we’re back to normal weather now.
 Which doesn’t really help me being productive with my blogging.
-Anyways what I’ll share with you on this sunny warm day, is a luscious and colorful chicken pie.
-A Greek chicken pie .
+Anyways, what I’ll share with you on this sunny warm day, is a luscious and colorful chicken pie.
+A Greek chicken pie…

 Nothing compares to it.
-And as always you can use ready made phyllo pastry instead.
+And as always you can use ready-made phyllo pastry instead.
 It won’t make a pie ”to die for” but rather one you would ”lie for”.
 You will find more thorough instructions with pictures, for making homemade phyllo here.
-Just divide in half the phyllo ingredients.
-Besides my pen just dried out.
-Probably trying to tell me to stop writing eventually.
+My pen just started to dry out… Probably trying to tell me to stop writing eventually.

 Tool’s you’ll need for this recipe are:

 A 9-inch round baking pan.
 1-inch smaller or bigger is fine as well.
 Just make sure it doesn’t exceed the 3 or 4 inches in height because it will be harder to use with the phyllo.

 A rolling pin.
 Preferably a wooden one.

 A pastry brush for greasing the phyllo with oil.